 - Ask for feedback.

 Survey your sponsors to learn about their current pain points.
 Find out what they need.
 Dig into what options they would consider for sponsorships.
-Especially in a downturn, giving them an opportunity to provide their thoughts in a convenient format is a great way to better understand their needs and offer more compelling sponsorship opportunities.
+Giving them an opportunity to provide their thoughts in a convenient format is a great way to better understand their needs and offer more compelling sponsorship opportunities.

-TECH TIP: YourMembership AMS has survey functionality built in, making it easy to build and send targeted surveys and get feedback.
+TECH TIP: YourMembership association management software has survey functionality built in, making it easy to build and send targeted surveys and get feedback.

 - Pick up the phone.

-Especially when times are tough, it’s time to talk with your sponsors.
 Pick up the phone and call them after you’ve reviewed their survey feedback.
 Thank them for past sponsorships.
 Let them know what your organization is doing now.
 Let them know your members’ pain points.
-Offer them ways they can bring value to your members – even if their budget is tighter than usual.
-Get creative and talk about ways you can work together to offer solutions your members need most during the crisis or economic downturn, such as industry information or discounts on products and services.
+Offer them ways they can bring value to your members.
+Get creative and talk about ways you can work together to offer solutions your members need most, such as industry information or discounts on products and services.

 - Put it into action.

 Building relationships with your sponsors is a great way to increase your associations non-dues revenue but is an on-going process to keep your sponsors coming back.

 Here are a few easy tips to keep you on track:

 - Pull a report to see a full list of your sponsors.